kawaiiQ/ide-vimize-settings/README.md

 * Key "ctrl+n" in for "switch to / switch back from file explorer" (at least in normal mode)
 * Key "m a" for "new file / directory" in file explorer (may use "m A" for directory in some IDEs)
 * Key "m d" for "delete file" in file explorer
+* Key "m r" for "rename file / directory"
+* Key "g s" for "open in a split view"
 * (In non-Vim editors) Disable "ctrl+w" for "closing current tab"